ericfreyer/Burger-App/readme.md

 * [Credits](#credits)

 # Installation
-Install mysql, inquirer, console.table.
-Run node employeeTracker.js to initialize the program.
+Install express, mysql, express-handlebars.
+Run node server.js to initialize the program.

 # Usage
-This program allows an employee to view their companies employees, departments, and roles, and update the database with new employees, their roles, the their department.
+This program allows you to keep track of your burgers, and burger consumption.
+You can add a burger to a list of burgers you want to eat, and then you can DEVOUR the burger and put it in the 'eaten' list.

 # License
 No licenses.